MilesMcBain/fnmate/README.md

 # Why does this exist?

 A lot of the time when I attack a problem I find it helps to cruise over the gnarly bits requiring fiddly code by just claiming a function exits that will magically resolve that fiddly bit for me.
-After I have a high level solution described, I go bCK and fill in the blanks.
+After I have a high level solution described, I go back and fill in the blanks.
 This tool helps me clearly mark out the blanks without breaking my flow on the higher level algorithm.

 Recently when developing R workflow plans with [`drake`](https://github.com/ropensci/drake) I've found myself wanting a tool like this so that my sketch of the workflow plan can be built, even though some of the targets a just placeholders.